A Better Test of Choice Overload: Theory

+Despite the superficial similarity to well-established methods, the asymptotic distribution of $J_n$ is hard to estimate because it depends discontinuously on where on $\mathcal{C}$ the true $\pi$ is.
+However, one main contribution of \citet{KS18} is precisely to overcome this problem.
+Following them, we approximate the distribution of $J_n$ by the one of a modified bootstrap analog

-where $\tau_n$ is a tuning parameter that we set equal to $\sqrt{\log(\underline{n})/\underline{n}}$ with $\underline{n}$ being expected sample cell size for any but the universal choice problem; $\bm{1}$ is a vector of $1$'s.\footnote{Simple algebra reveals that $\underline{n}= \tfrac{2qn}{k(k+1)}$, where $k$ is the number of nondefault items in $X$ and $q$ is the number of choice problems other than the grand problem faced by each subject.
-Recall also that $H$ is the length of $\nu$, thus division by $H$ ensures that the above constraint is scaled by $\tau_n$ and not by the testing problem's complexity.} The essential feature here is that $\tau_n$ vanishes but slowly compared to estimation uncertainty in $\hat{\pi}$.
-Then the bootstrap analog of $J_n$ is defined as
+where $\tau_n$ is a tuning parameter that we set in accordance with the literature,\footnote{Specifically, $\tau_n=\sqrt{\log(\underline{n})/\underline{n}}$, where $\underline{n}= \tfrac{2qn}{k(k+1)}$ is expected sample cell size for any but the universal choice problem; here, $k$ is the number of nondefault items in $X$ and $q$ is the number of ``small" choice problems faced by each subject.
+Recall also that $H$ is the length of $\nu$, thus division by $H$ ensures that the above constraint is scaled by $\tau_n$ and not by the testing problem's complexity.} $\bm{1}$ is a vector of $1$'s, and $\hat{\pi}^*$ is a simple nonparametric (clustered, as explained earlier) bootstrap analog of $\hat{\pi}$.